Server Properties (General Page)

 Use this page to view or modify the title used in Report Manager, enable or disable My Reports, select a role definition for My Reports security, and enable or disable the client print control.

 The server mode determines which server properties you can set.
-If you are managing a report server that is configured for SharePoint integrated mode, you cannot enable My Reports or set the application title for Report Manager.
+If you are managing a report server that is configured for SharePoint integrated mode, you cannot enable My Reports or set the title for the web portal.

-Type an application name that appears in Report Manager.
+Type a name that appears on top of the web portal.
 By default, this value is SQL Server Reporting Services.
 The name that you specify appears only in Report Manager.

 This property is read-only.
 Specifies the version of SQL Server Reporting Services that you are using.

 This property is read-only.
 Specifies the current report server instance.
 Report Manager is not available in every edition of MicrosoftSQL Server.
 For a list of features that are supported by the editions of SQL Server, see Features Supported by the Editions of SQL Server 2016.

 This property is read-only.
 It identifies the types of authentication requests accepted by the report server instance.
 To change the authentication mode, you must edit the RSReportServer.config file.
 For more information, see Authentication with the Report Server.

 This property is read-only.
 Specifies the URL to the Report Server Web service.
 This value is specified in the Reporting Services Configuration tool.
 For more information, see Configure a URL (SSRS Configuration Manager).

 Enable a My Reports folder for each user